An Attempt at Exhausting Oneself

 Critical Reflection

-Propose a thought-provoking and ethical discourse supported by pertinent references.
+Develop a considered and ethical position, backed by concrete references.

 Capacity for